Gut Health 101: Your evidence-based guide to prebiotics and probiotics.

 - Beet Kvaas

-Who can benefit from Pre & Probiotics?
+Which Conditions Can Benefit from Pre & Probiotics?

 Prebiotics and probiotics are an important part of any gut-supportive protocol and the digestive system is generally considered to be the root of all health & disease.
 While everyone can benefit from supporting their gut there are a few patient groups in which supplementation is especially important: